Arkansas Truck Accident Attorneys

 However, if an injured party is found more than 50 percent responsible, he or she may not recover damages; this is known as contributory negligence.

 Arkansas uses a mix of contributory and comparative negligence to determine who is eligible to receive damages and how much compensation can be awarded.
+However, with truck accident cases, there may be multiple parties that could be held liable for the truck accident.
+This makes these case types increadibly difficult to persue without the help of a truck accident attorney.

 What to Do After a Truck Accident in Arkansas